SumeetShanbhag/Plant-Leaf-Image-Disease-Detection-and-classification-using-UNET-CNN/README.md

 This project introduces the conventional U-Net architecture utilized in (Vitali, 2020) using the tomato healthy as a baseline training subset.
 In addition, to reduce the number of channels of each image, OpenCV is newly used to obtain grayscale images for faster training performance.
-The architecture utilized in this work follows the same structure
+The architecture utilized in this work can be seen in the image below.